illinois-impact/ece408_project/README.md

 2. Your performance will be converted to a number of standard deviations above/below that median (how well you did compared to the class).
 3. That value will be linearly mapped into the space of 0-10 to determine the ranking grade.

+The ranking is determined by the total run time of the two layer invocations.
+If your implementation is not correct, you will get a 0 for this component of the grade.
+The `rai ranking` command is not the final word: the staff will re-run all final submissions multiple times and choose the fastest result as your time.
+THe ranking is determined solely by the values printed by `Op Time:` during your run.
+That `Op Time` is computed by wrapping the MXNet op that you implement in a timer.

 ## Extras